Arctvrvs/64-bit-CPU/docs/lsu.md

 ## Behavior

-For each valid operation the LSU translates the virtual address through a two-level TLB hierarchy.
-If the address is not present in the L1 TLB it falls back to the L2 TLB and finally the page walker.
+For each valid operation the LSU now translates the virtual address through a two-level TLB hierarchy implemented by `tlb_l1_64e_8w` and `tlb_l2_512e_8w`.
+If neither TLB contains the mapping a request is sent to `page_walker8` and the µop stalls until the walk completes.
 Translation faults are reported to the caller.
 After a successful translation the unit issues a request to the data cache.
 Loads return their data one cycle later assuming the cache responds ready.
 Stores simply forward their data and do not produce a result.
 This behavioral model still omits ordering rules but now mirrors the basic MMU interaction expected in the RTL.